ericcornelissen/AutoCorrect-py/docs/Dictionary.md

-# AutoCorrect
+# AutoCorrect.Dictionary
-The AutoCorret class is the main class you'll be interacting with when using this Python module.
-An AutoCorrect instance is a special dictionary that is able to learn words and autocorrect texts using a simple learning-algorithm.
+The Dictionary class is the main class you'll be interacting with when using this Python module.
+A Dictionary instance is a special dictionary that is able to learn words and autocorrect texts using a simple learning-algorithm.

 ### `.find_longer_words`